nahitheper/SwiftColorPalette/README.md

 =============================

 [Download](https://github.com/nahitheper/SwiftColorPalette/archive/master.zip) and extract the contents of this repository.
 Then double-click the `SwiftColorPalette.sketchplugin` bundle to install the plugin.
+In [Sketch Toolbox](http://sketchtoolbox.com), search for 'Swift Color Palette' and tap Install.

 Short Demo
 =============================